imranalfarabidevworks/Job-Application-Tracker/README.md

 It finds all elements using CSS selector

 <!--------------------answer2 ------------------------  -->
-2. How do you create and insert a new element into the DOM?
-First, we create a new element using document.createElement().
+2:: First, we create a new element using document.createElement().
 Then, we add text or content to the element using innerText or innerHTML.
 After that, we insert it into the DOM using methods like appendChild() and append().